nithril/nithril.github.io/_posts/2015-10-10-quicky-jooq-hibernate-jdbc.markdown

 comments: true
 ---

-This quicky tests how jOOQ, Hibernate and JDBC perform against each other on a simple query / scenario.
+This quicky tests how jOOQ, Hibernate and JDBC perform against each other on a simple query / scenario:
+- Plain old SQL
+- jOOQ
+- Hibernate Named Query
+- Spring Data

 <!--more-->